bediger4000/postorder-tree-traversal/README.md

 which gets used to create a second tree.

 More-or-less random trees help flush out any bugs in the algorithm.
-I generated the image below like this: `$ ./randt 11`
+I generated the image below like this:

+    $ go build randtree.go
+    $ ./randt 11

 ![tree comparison](https://github.com/bediger4000/postorder-tree-traversal/raw/master/example_random.png)